3/28/2025

 Analyst, TD Securities

-OK, just one last question for me.
-So given your sequential organic care, our growth was again really solid.
-It's been in the one to two point six million range for the last two years.
-Do you think your target of adding point eight to one point five million is pretty conservative at this stage now?
+Okay.
+Just one last question for me.
+So given your sequential organic error growth was again, really solid.
+It's been in the 1 to 2.6 million range for the last two years.
+Do you think your target of adding 0.8 to 1.5 million is pretty conservative at this stage now?

 speaker